Ac Lit Course Description

 Also, as stated in the Middle School Handbook: It is the expectation of the State College middle schools that students will adhere to ethical academic practices.
 Students must turn in their own original work, free of plagiarism, fabrication, and forgery.
 They are not permitted to submit the same work for two or more courses without permission from the teachers.

 Illness- If you are absent due to illness from school, it is difficult to “make up” class/teacher instruction and/or discussion.
-Please look in Canvas for the work that you missed and then email me with questions before the next class, if possible.
-Please do not ask during our limited Zoom class time.
+Please look in Google Classroom for the work that you missed and then email me with questions before the next class, if possible.
 Please let me know if there are extenuating circumstances so I can work with you to get caught up.

-Activity- If you are out of class due to a school activity (not illness), please look in Canvas for missing work and email/talk to me about questions/concerns.
+Activity- If you are out of class due to a school activity (not illness), please look in Google Classroom for missing work and email/talk to me about questions/concerns.

 Trips- If you are out for a family trip, an assignment may have to be substituted for work you will miss in class, depending on access to internet and other considerations.
 In order to gather this work for you while you are gone, please let me know in advance the same number of days that you will be out.
 (Example: If you will be out five days, I need at least five days notice...)